Home » Health Conditions » American Health Care

 The Secret Behind The Cheap Prescriptions From Big Box and Chain Pharmacies

 Most of us have seen the advertisements from the chains and big box pharmacies proclaiming the incredible $3 and $4 prescriptions.
-In this economy it may be understandable why run in droves to take advantage of such cheap pricing.
+In this economy it may be understandable why people run in droves to take advantage of such cheap pricing.
 However, there is a secret that most of the general public isn’t aware of: you aren’t getting the bargain that you thought you would be.

 independent pharmacy